 Divergent natural selection is a powerful force for the maintenance of genetic variation in nature.
-When local adaptation plays out on variable recombinational and geographic landscapes, we find that its effects on genetic variation are amplified and shape patterns of linked variation in unexpected ways.
-We hypothesize that the stickleback recombinational landscape is the product of adaptive evolution that transforms a large genomic architecture of marine-freshwater divergence into a much more simplified genetic architecture.
+When local adaptation plays out on variable geographic and recombinational landscapes, we find that the effect of selection on genetic variation are amplified and shape patterns of linked variation in unexpected ways.
+Here we document using simulation and empirical studies that asymmetric population subdivision among habitats in stickleback leads to an overall greater maintenances of diversity in freshwater as compared to the larger ancestral marine population.
+Furthermore, we hypothesize that the stickleback recombinational landscape is the product of repeated adaptive evolution that transforms a large genomic architecture of marine-freshwater divergence into a much more simplified genetic architecture.
 If true, two consequences are the efficient maintenance of adaptive divergence in the face of gene flow, and widespread linked selection that eliminates genetic variation in the panmictic marine population while maintaining genetic diversity in the freshwater habitat.
 The interaction of selection, recombination, and population structure has turned small, isolated freshwater stickleback populations into the primary reservoirs of standing genetic variation that potentiate future evolutionary change.
 More broadly, our results underscore how integrated studies of evolutionary and genetic processes can yield exciting, unexpected patterns and deeper understanding when we jointly consider the processes and their interactions with one another.

 Author Contributions